 Keep your child at home when they have illnesses such as:

 - A fresh cold.
 Colds can be contagious for at least 48 hours.
 Returning to school too soon may slow the recovery process and expose others unnecessarily to illness.

-- Fever greater than 100 degrees Fahrenheit.
-Keep your child home until his or her fever has been gone for 24 hours without analgesic medication.
+- Fever greater than 100.4 degrees Fahrenheit.
+Keep your child home until their fever has been gone for 24 hours without analgesic medication.

 - A child with vomiting or diarrhea.
-He/she should be symptom free for 24 hours before returning to school.
+They should be symptom free for 24 hours before returning to school.

 - Infections/rashes on the skin that have not been diagnosed.

 - Pink eye/conjunctivitis – child can return when prescribed eye drops are used for 24 hours and eye does not have discharge, and is not irritated/itchy.

 - Wheezing which persists after the use of inhaler/nebulizer.